hfeky/GuideMe/README.md

 # Guide Me

-Guide Me is an app that aims at tailoring a trip experience to tourists in Egypt by facilitating their searches, scheduling, interactions with locals, and preparations to provide the most streamlined trip to tourists.
+Guide Me is a trip-planning app that aims at tailoring a trip experience to tourists in Egypt by facilitating their searches, scheduling, interactions with locals, and preparations to provide the most streamlined trip to tourists.

 ## Key Features